Bestbynature/portfolio/README.md

 # 📖 [Portfiolio - Mobile first Project] <a name="about-project"></a>

 **[Portfiolio - Mobile first Project]** is my first project to show that I can use industry best-practices to design a responsive, mobile first website.
 It also checks to see if i can translate figma designs to actual web pages.
+I did use Figma and Behance for my design inspirations these days.

 ## 🛠 Built With <a name="built-with"></a>